Darionti88/periodistan/README.md

 # periodistan
 Display Twitter threads from user @periodistan_ in a more readable way.
+(REACT.JS, NODE, EXPRESS, MYSQL)

+Site: https://periodistan-threads.netlify.app/ (Still have to deploy database and connect so Africa and America can fetch data)

 Project Periodistán ENG - "It's my first Solo project where i will try to display Twitter Threads from the user @periodistan_ in a more readable way, sort of like a Blog.
 My approach for this project will be trying to work with my "inner knowledge" to see how i can resolve things (and try to really think the logic of it), and once i make it work i will start improving it watching tutorials so i can optimize my code"